-An Introduction to the role of accounting information in the measurement of business and employee performance, and to facilitate planning decisions such as product and service selection, budgeting, investments, and profit measurement.
+An introduction to the role of accounting information in the measurement of business and employee performance, and to facilitate planning decisions such as product and service selection, budgeting, investments, and profit measurement.
 Prerequisite: MSB 110.
 Previously ACCT 120.

-ACCT 260 - Intermediate Accounting I (3)
+ACCT 115 - Introduction to Financial Accounting II (3)